deity-io/falcon-platform-docs/docs/platform/integration/algolia.md

 Now you just need to start your app (Falcon Server) and all the products will be indexed.

 **n.b.** If you want to run a fresh reindex of all your products we advise going into the Algolia admin and emptying your indexes there first.

+This is a temporary config only needed for the initial index.

 ### 3. Updating indexes when product data changes